Azure/Industrial-IoT/docs/web-api/readme.md

     The name of the application, if not local deployment.

  .PARAMETER aadConfig
     The aad configuration object (use aad-register.ps1 to create object).
 If not provided, calls aad-register.ps1.

  .PARAMETER context
     A previously created az context to be used for authentication.

  .PARAMETER aadApplicationName
     The application name to use when registering aad application.
     If not set, uses applicationName.

+ .PARAMETER containerRegistryServer
+    The container registry server to use to pull images

+ .PARAMETER containerRegistryUsername
+    The user name to use to pull images

+ .PARAMETER containerRegistryPassword
+    The password to use to pull images

+ .PARAMETER imageNamespace
+    Override the automatically determined namespace of the container images

  .PARAMETER acrRegistryName
     An optional name of an Azure container registry to deploy containers from.

  .PARAMETER acrSubscriptionName
     The subscription of the container registry, if different from the specified subscription.

+ .PARAMETER acrTenantId
+    The tenant where the container registry resides.
+If not provided uses all.

  .PARAMETER environmentName
     The cloud environment to use, defaults to AzureCloud.

  .PARAMETER simulationProfile
     If you are deploying a simulation, the simulation profile to use, if not default.

  .PARAMETER numberOfSimulationsPerEdge
     Number of simulations to deploy per edge.